FrancisCrickInstitute/cbias-napari/Prerequisites/PREREQUISITES.md

 ![Downloads for miniconda](images/miniconda_downloads.png)

 Now conda should be accessible via the command line, either: `Terminal` on Mac OS and `Anaconda Prompt` on Windows.
-You can verify a correct installation by typing `conda --version` into your command line application.
+You can verify a correct installation by typing `conda --version` into your command line application, which should return something like.